syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ![Month View](GettingStarted_images/Month.png)

 ## Appointments
-`Scheduler` has a built-in capability to handle the appointment arrangement internally based on the `ScheduleAppointment` collections.
+`SfScheduler` has a built-in capability to handle the appointment arrangement internally based on the `ScheduleAppointment` collections.
 You need to allocate the collection generated to `Appointments` property.

 ### Adding Appointments
 `ScheduleAppointment` is a class that includes the specific of scheduled appointment.
 It has some basic properties such as `StartTime`, `EndTime`, `Subject` and some additional information about the appointment can be added with `Notes`, `Location`, `IsAllDay` properties.